mkramer45/AivenHW_SurfSender_20200228_MSK/README.md

 Lastly, you will need the SurfSender package itself.
 Simply download it from this github repository & save it to your disk.

+# Encryption
+The contents of the github repository has been encrypted using git-crypt.
+In order to decode the files for practical use, you will need to obtain a gpg key from the author.
+Please send key requests to surfsendhelp@gmail.com

 # Getting started

 Before running any of the files in the SurfSender package, we need to first get the Zookeeper & Kafka servers running.
 For additional information on these items, their documentation serves as a great resource (https://kafka.apache.org/).
 To get both of these running, enter the following commands in a new instance of a terminal.
 We will first focus on Zookeeper.